sksamuel/scrimage/docs/quick_start.md

 ### Scala Helpers

-If you are using Scala and you have added the scala module, then add the import `import com.sksamuel.scrimage.scala._` to bring into scope some useful implicits.
+If you are using Scala and you have added the scala module, then add the import `import com.sksamuel.scrimage.implicits._` to bring into scope some useful implicits.

 Firstly, an implicit `PNGWriter` so you do not have to specify it when outputting images.
 Secondly, a conversion to / from